There was a time where A Small Orange was one of the easiest hosting companies to recommend but is that still the case?

 Comparing Their Customer Support

 Both companies offer 24/7 customer support with numerous ways to get in touch with them.
 We’ve already talked about A Small Orange’s issues when they transitioned to new ownership, and how that left their support department in ruins for weeks at a time, where a bunch of customers sites were down and they couldn’t get any help.
 Since then, things have definitely settled down, and you won’t really notice any terrible support bottlenecks except in the events of a big emergency like multiple servers crashing at once and putting a huge strain on the hosts.

 Every host runs into troubles, so we don’t want to keep hammering away at ASO for something that happened in the past, but these types of events do give us insights into what we might be able to expect the next time there’s a severe outage.

 We have found things to be more organized, and that it’s easier to get help from Bluehost, after multiple experiences contacting both hosts for a variety of different questions or issues over the years.
 So, because of that first-hand experience, we’re giving the nod to Bluehost when it comes to better support.

 Between these two, all things considered, we’re picking Bluehost as the preferred option.
 Sometimes, it’s pretty close and there isn’t a clear winner, but we will contemplate the following question: If a friend or family member asked us to choose between these two, which option would we recommend to them?
 And that’s the same option we recommend to everyone else, too.

-Bluehost hasn’t been without the occasionally hiccup in their long history, but the way the ASO acquisition was handled is much more recent in memory, and was catastrophically bad for many of their customers.
+Bluehost hasn’t been without the occasional hiccup in their long history, but the way the ASO acquisition was handled is much more recent in memory and was catastrophically bad for many of their customers.